diambra/docs/content/utils/_index.en.md

 ### Gamepad Interface

 It allows to easily integrate a Game Pad to be used for experiments where human input is required, for example Human Expert Demonstration Collection or Competitive Human-Agent.
+The following code snippet shows a typical usage.

 ```python
 import diambraArena